exercism/java/exercises/concept/need-for-speed/.docs/instructions.md

 ## 6. Check if a remote control car can finish a race

 To finish a race, a car has to be able to drive the race's distance.
 This means not draining its battery before having crossed the finish line.
-Implement the `RaceTrack.tryFinishTrack()` method that takes a `NeedForSpeed` instance as its parameter and returns `true` if the car can finish the race; otherwise, return `false`.
-To see if the car can finish the race, you should try to drive the car until either you reach the end of the track or the battery drains:
+Implement the `RaceTrack.tryFinishTrack()` method that takes a `NeedForSpeed` instance as its parameter and returns `true` if the car can finish the race; otherwise, return `false`:

 ```java
 int speed = 5;